autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - is transitioned by protocol from an `active` to a `jailed` state
 - is barred from consensus committee selection until the [jail period](/glossary/#jail-period) has expired and the validator has been reactivated to an `active` state
-- suffer stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and/or loss of  [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee
+- suffers stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and/or loss of  [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee

 To get out of jail at the end of the [jail period](/glossary/#jail-period), the validator operator must [reactivate their validator node](/concepts/validator/#validator-re-activation) to (a) transition to an `active` state, and (b) resume eligibility for selection to the consensus committee.